Dinah John: Assessment

-Arthur C. Parker estimated that just 15 native women from New York played roles in the War of 1812, mostly as cooks.
+Arthur C. Parker estimated that 15 native women from New York played roles in the War of 1812, mostly as cooks.
 Four were granted pensions for their service as cooks, but John was unable to prove that she had served, although several sources contradict this and list her as one of several Iroquois women to be granted pensions for their service.
 Her story was included in the 1911 book The Art of Longevity, which attributed her old age in part to a life spent in the open.

 The American historian Laurence M. Hauptman wrote that John was "among the most prominent Iroquois women of the nineteenth century in New York".
 He described her as a "leading Onondaga basketmaker and potter" and wrote that she was one of the first Iroquois women to have their portrait taken.
 Beauchamp described her as "for many years, one of the best known women in the county".